Code-Institute-Submissions/Project-8/README.md

 ### Existing Features
 #### 'Home' page
 * A navbar is placed to show the overview of the contents of the website.
 It is fixed at the top of the website so that users can access to it at anytime while exploring.
-* A short and brief self-introduction about myself placed on the landing page.
+* A short and brief self-introduction about myself is placed on the landing page.
 * Modern typographies are chosen and a friendly background image is used to attract users, and to make them stay to explore further.
-* A button is placed to link directly to Resume page, for those users who would like to go straight to the point.
+* A 'View Resume' button is placed to link directly to Resume page, for those users who would like to go straight to the point.
 #### 'Aabout Me' page
 * I used different colors and typographies to play with words and give an emphasis on the keywords.
 It enables the users to read the keywords at a glance.
 * Shaking image effect is used to give motions to the static website.